JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ![point example](assets/figures/tutorial-hello-world.png)

 If you're using Juno, the image should appear in the Plots window.
 If you're working in a Jupyter notebook, the image should appear below the code.
-If you're in a terminal or text editor, the image should have opened up in some other application, or, at the very least, it should have been saved in your current working directory (as `luxor-drawing.png`).
+If you're using Julia in a terminal or text editor, the image should have opened up in some other application, or, at the very least, it should have been saved in your current working directory (as `luxor-drawing.png`).
 If nothing happened, or if something bad happened, we've got some set-up or installation issues probably unrelated to Luxor...

 Let's press on.
 The `@png` macro is an easy way to make a drawing; all it does is save a bit of typing.
 (The macro expands to enclose your drawing commands with calls to the `Document()`, `origin()`, `finish()`, and `preview()` functions.)
 There are also `@svg` and `@pdf` macros, which do a similar thing.
 PNGs and SVGs are good because they show up in Juno and Jupyter.
-PDF documents are often higher quality, and usually open up in a separate application.
+PDF documents are often higher quality, but usually open up in a separate application.

 This example illustrates a few things about Luxor drawings: